autopi-io/documentation/docs/cloud/fleet_management/locations.md

 ![Assign Locations to Template](/img/cloud/fleet_management/locations/template_settings.png)

-This makes it easy to assign the same location setup consistently across your entire fleet.
+This allows you to maintain consistent location configurations across your entire fleet.